 For conducting a mining project’s break even analysis, you first need to know about the operational expenses (OPEX).
 When the OPEX is known, you can calculate the mineral’s cut off grade, which is the break even grade, below which it is not economically viable to mine the ore.
-To find out how I come up with the cost price per tonne (OPEX) if a feasibility study isn’t available, I refer you to the note at the bottom of this page.
+When the cost price per tonne (OPEX) cannot be found in the mining company’s feasibility study, I kindly ask the mining company’s management to give me their best estimate.

 As you can see, the difference between a ton and a tonne is approximately 10%.